EneaDim/flexsoc/README.md

 - `OpenSTA`: Static Timing Analysis and Power Analysis tool.
 - `RISCV GNU Toolchain`: For SoC simulation with IBEX as host

-The python dependecies can be installed running `pip install -r python-requirements.txt` on your system or on a virtual environment.
+The python dependencies can be installed running `pip install -r python-requirements.txt` on your system or on a virtual environment.

 ## Usage